About The Race

 What is included in your nomination?

-A camp including huge, comfortable tents (which you will share with another rider) with basic amenities.
-You will have no access to running water but for your shower, no electricity and most likely no phone service!
+your choosing) with basic amenities.
+You will have no access to running water except a camp shower, no electricity and most likely no phone service!
+You will be off the grid and immersed in a culture most people will never experience.

 Chef-cooked meals and traditional Mongolian food during the different ceremonies including fermented mare's milk.